Wimbledon bans Russian and Belarusian players

 Wimbledon takes place from 27 June to 10 July.

-It is understands the All England Lawn Tennis Club (AELTC) will confirm the move later on Wednesday.
+It is understood the All England Lawn Tennis Club (AELTC) will confirm the move later on Wednesday.

 Sabalenka reached the semi-finals of last year's tournament, while Medvedev reached the fourth round.